 Texts: Milady Standard Esthetics, ISBN: 9781111306892 or 1111306893

 Required Equipment & Supplies: See Esthetician Program Kit List

 Grading Procedure: Academic progress will be measured by theory work (test grades, homework, etc.) and practical work.
 Theory and practical work will be graded according to the following scale:

 69% or below D Unsatisfactory (student will be notified and placed on probation)

 Students must maintain at least a 70% grade average in order to be considered making satisfactory progress.

-Colorado state law, rules and regulations, licensing requirement and regulations.
+Colorado state law, rules & regulations, licensing requirement and regulations.